Pump Up the Jam

 "Pump Up the Jam" is the opening track on Belgian act Technotronic's first album, Pump Up the Jam: The Album (1989).
-It was released as a single on 18 August 1989 and was a worldwide hit, reaching number two in the United Kingdom in 1989 and on the US Billboard Hot 100 in early 1990.
-It also peaked at number-one in Belgium, Finland, Iceland, Portugal and Spain.
-"Pump Up the Jam" has been described as a fusion of hip hop and deep house elements, as an early example of the hip house genre, and it has been considered the first house song to become a hit in the US.
+It was released as a single on 18 August 1989 by Swanyard and SBK Records and was a worldwide hit, reaching number two in the United Kingdom in late 1989 and on the US Billboard Hot 100 in early 1990.
+It also peaked at number one in Belgium, Finland, Iceland, Portugal and Spain.
+"Pump Up the Jam" has been described as a fusion of hip hop and new beat elements, as an early example of the techno genre, and it has been considered the first Eurodance song to become a hit in the US.

 Technotronic's vocalist Ya Kid K was initially overshadowed by Congolese model Felly Kilingi, who appears lip-syncing in the music video and was featured on the first album cover as a marketing tactic.
-Ya Kid K was ultimately recognized upon a U.S. tour and a repackaged album cover that featured her instead of Felly.
+Ya Kid K was ultimately recognized upon a U.S. tour and a repackaged album cover that featured her instead of Felly appeared thereafter.
 In 2005, the song was remixed by DJ-producer D.O.N.S. and reached number one on the British Dance Chart.
 The Guardian featured the song on their "A History of Modern Music: Dance" in 2011.
-In 2020, Slant Magazine ranked it at number 40 in their list of "The 100 Best Dance Songs of All Time".
+In 2020 and 2025, Slant Magazine and Billboard magazine included it in their lists of the best dance songs of all time.
+The song was covered by Lil Uzi Vert in 2021 for the movie Space Jam: A New Legacy.